beshu-tech/readonlyrest-docs/kibana.md

 # Installation
 You can install this as a normal Kibana plugin using the `bin/kibana-plugin` utility.

-> Please note: ReadonlyREST for Kibana requires ReadonlyREST for Elasticsearch version 1.16.2 or greater.
+> Please note: the Kibana and Elasticsearch plugins version string need to match.
+That is, both plugin zip file names need to contain something like 1.16.26_es6.4.0 (or 1.16.26-XXXXXXXX_es6.4.0 in case it's a trial build).

 From your Kibana installation, launch the command: